Alison Frantz: Later career

 In 1966, Frantz visited the Greek island of Sikinos for two days, during which she excavated the structure identified by Ludwig Ross in the previous century as the island's temple of Apollo Pythius.
 (Note: McCredie 2000; Frantz, Thompson & Travlos 1969.
 For Ross's assessment of the structure, see von Gaertringen 1909.)
 She secured permission from the Greek Archaeological Service to excavate the structure: she, Travlos and Thompson returned in the last week of May 1967 to do so.
 Their work confirmed the earlier suggestion of Alfred Schiff that it was in fact a monumental Roman tomb, which they determined to date from the second to the third century CE.
 (Note: McCredie 2000; Frantz, Thompson & Travlos 1969; Frantz 1983.
 For Schiff's suggestion, see von Gaertringen 1909.)
-An exhibition of Frantz's photography was held at Smith College in October–November 1967, in conjunction with a symposium in honor of the archaeologist Harriet Boyd Hawes, who like Frantz was a Smith alumna.
+An exhibition of Frantz's photography was held at Smith College in October–November 1967, in conjunction with a symposium in honor of the archaeologist Harriet Boyd Hawes, who, like Frantz, was a Smith alumna.
 The exhibition focused on Frantz's images of Minoan and Mycenaean sites and artifacts: (Note: Wiencke 1970.
 The volume containing Frantz's photography is Frantz 1967.) her work in this field included images of the Hagia Triada Sarcophagus.

-The archaeological historian Kostis Kourelis has suggested that Frantz, after her return to the United States, tried to establish herself as a fine-art photographer rather than as producing archaeological documentation: he notes that her last excavation photographs were taken in 1968.
+The archaeological historian Kostis Kourelis has suggested that Frantz, after her return to the United States, tried to establish herself as a fine-art photographer rather than as a producer of archaeological documentation: he notes that her last excavation photographs were taken in 1968.
 In 1975, she collaborated with the British classicist Martin Robertson on his monograph about the Parthenon frieze.
 Smith College hosted a further exhibition of her work in 1984, which included photographs of her cats alongside more conventional archaeological material.
 Frantz suffered a stroke in 1994, which affected her speech and movement.
 On January 27, 1995, she was struck by a truck near her home in Princeton; she died on February 1 at the Robert Wood Johnson University Hospital in New Brunswick.